But ask how large, and that agreement gives way to a broad range of opinions.

 Why?
 A couple of reasons:

-I’m also inclined to put weight on GamblingCompliance’s estimate because it’s the freshest (March 2015) and has been revised downward from their 2014 number.
+I’m also inclined to put weight on GamblingCompliance’s estimate because it’s the freshest (March 2015) and has a downward revision from their 2014 number.

-On the high end, Capitol Matrix is an outlier projection generated (in some part) to serve a political aim and should be correspondingly discounted.
-And Morgan Stanley has been repeatedly forced to shave massive chunks from its past U.S. online gaming forecasts, suggesting a tendency that warrants a similar discounting of their numbers for California.
+On the high end, Capitol Matrix is an outlier projection generated (in some part) to serve a political aim and consequently should be discounted.
+Furthermore, Morgan Stanley has repeatedly been forced to shave massive chunks from its past U.S. online gaming forecasts, suggesting a tendency that warrants a similar discounting of their numbers for California.

 That’s why my best guess for the first year – $215mm – is 29% below the unweighted average of $301.6mm.